Create custom patterns

 Provider classes

-For connecting to Host or Devices there are 4 Types of Providers used by the Discovery-Tool, the following described Providers handling the connection and execution of commands to collecting data.
+For connecting to Host or Devices, there are four types of Providers used by the Discovery-Tool:

-Inside of a Pattern you have the availability to use the actual connected Provider to execute additional commands if more informations from the System are needed.
+Inside a Pattern, you can use the actual connected Provider to execute additional commands if more information from the System is needed.

 SSH-Provider

-The SSH-Provider-Class is connected to a Linux System and can be used insight of a Pattern:
+The SSH-Provider-Class is connected to a Linux System and can be used inside a Pattern:

 using Insight.Discovery.ProviderClasses; // Include the ProviderClasses Namespace at the Head of the PatternCode